Divyanshuup/Lonify/README.md

-# Online Banking System V2.0.2
+# Loan Management

-This is an Online Banking Concept created using Django Web Framework.
+This is an Online Banking Concept with Loan Management created using Django Web Framework.

 ## Features